-The program is expected to attract students with diverse work experiences and educational backgrounds.
+The program attracts students with diverse work experiences and educational backgrounds.
 If you have a business background you will be able to use the program’s concentration and methods requirements to sharpen your knowledge of arenas in which you might apply social innovation.
 If your previous preparation involved work in the social sector, and education in the behavioral and social sciences, these parts of the curriculum will allow you to acquire basic skills in financial and people management.
 The self-assessment process will facilitate making these course choices.

 How "job-friendly" is the SE program?